kyouko-taiga/swift-thoughts/tutorial/04_properties_and_methods.md

 ## Type Properties

-All the properties we've seen above have beed defined for the instances of a type, meaning that each instance of the type gets its own property values.
+All the properties we've seen above have been defined for the instances of a type, meaning that each instance of the type gets its own property values.
 Swift also allows to define properties on the type itself.
 There will be only one copy of that properties, no matter how many instances get created.